Skip to main content

 The project

-Our clients worked from home and rented a separate studio space at 1,200 euros/month in the 11th.
-Their project was to merge their living space and workspace in a single open, bright and flexible environment: a loft in the true sense.
+Our clients worked from home and rented a separate studio at 1,200 euros/month in the 11th.
+They wanted to bring living space and workspace together in a single open, bright and flexible environment: a loft in the true sense.

-Standard apartments did not suit their lifestyle: they needed a main living area of at least 40 sqm (for the photography studio), ceiling height of at least 3 meters and ground-level access for equipment.
-These criteria naturally pointed toward former commercial or artisanal premises.
+Standard flats did not suit them.
+They needed a main living area of at least 40 sqm for the photography studio, a ceiling height of at least 3 metres and ground-level access for equipment.
+Those criteria pointed naturally towards former commercial or artisanal premises.

 The search strategy

-This type of property is not found on standard property portals.
-Our property hunter activated three specific channels:
+This kind of property does not appear on standard portals.
+Our property hunter worked three channels:

-- Local architects, often informed about ongoing conversion projects
+3. Local architects, often aware of conversion projects under way

-Over 8 weeks, 6 premises were identified: 2 required a change of use not yet obtained (too risky), 1 had a structural damp problem, and 3 received in-depth visits.
+Over 8 weeks, 6 premises were identified.
+Two still needed a change of use and were too risky, one had a structural damp problem, and three were viewed in depth.

 The property found

-A former screen-printing workshop of 85 sqm on a raised ground floor, with a 12 sqm industrial skylight facing the street and a 15 sqm interior courtyard at the rear.
-Ceiling height of 3.40 m.
-The change of use to residential had been obtained by the seller two years earlier, and the compliance works (utilities, insulation, bathroom) had been completed.
+A former screen-printing workshop of 85 sqm on a raised ground floor, with a 12 sqm industrial skylight facing the street and a 15 sqm courtyard at the rear, ceiling height 3.40 m.
+The seller had obtained the change of use to residential two years earlier and completed the compliance works on utilities, insulation and bathroom.

-The space presented as a single large volume with removable partitions: sleeping area (18 sqm), work-studio area (42 sqm), open kitchen (10 sqm), bathroom (8 sqm).
-Co-ownership charges were minimal (120 euros/month) owing to the ground-floor unit status.
+The space read as a single large volume with removable partitions: an 18 sqm sleeping area, a 42 sqm work studio, a 10 sqm open kitchen and an 8 sqm bathroom.
+Co-ownership charges were low, at 120 euros/month, thanks to the ground-floor unit status.

 The negotiation

-- The loft market is a niche: the pool of potential buyers is small, which gives negotiating power to the rare motivated buyer
+1. The loft market is a niche.
+The pool of potential buyers is small, which gives the rare motivated buyer the upper hand

-- Time on the market: the property had been listed for 14 weeks, a sign that the asking price was too ambitious for this segment
+2. Time on the market.
+The property had been listed for 14 weeks, a sign the asking price was too ambitious for this segment

-- Outstanding finishing work: street-side sound insulation needed upgrading (estimated budget: 8,000 euros), and fiber optic connection had not been installed
+3. Outstanding finishing work.
+The street-side sound insulation needed upgrading, an estimated 8,000 euros, and the fibre connection had yet to be installed

 What this mission illustrates

-1. Atypical properties require a property hunter who thinks outside the box.
-A property hunter in the 10th who knows the market for former workshops and commercial premises provides access to a segment invisible on standard portals.
-This is a decisive advantage for clients with unconventional projects.
+1. Unconventional properties need a property hunter who thinks laterally.
+A property hunter in the 10th who knows the market for former workshops and commercial premises opens up a segment invisible on standard portals, a decisive advantage for clients with unusual briefs.

 2. Change of use is a technical matter to master.
-Buying commercial premises to convert into a home involves substantial administrative procedures (planning permission, commercial compensation).
-Our purchasing service systematically verifies legal feasibility before any offer, to avoid unpleasant surprises.
+Buying commercial premises to convert into a home involves heavy administrative procedures, from planning permission to commercial compensation.
+Our purchasing service checks legal feasibility before any offer, to avoid unpleasant surprises.

 3. Time on the market is the negotiator’s best ally.
-A property listed for more than three months signals a potentially flexible seller on price.
-The property hunter knows how to spot these signals and turn them into tangible negotiation leverage.
+A property listed for more than three months points to a seller who may be flexible on price.
+The property hunter knows how to read these signals and turn them into real leverage.

 Looking for an atypical property in Paris?
 Contact Home Select to explore opportunities beyond the conventional market.